You are currently viewing How Much Can I Borrow with a Reverse Mortgage?

 How does my age influence the loan amount I can borrow?

-How do current interest rates impact reverse mortgage borrowing limits?
+How are today’s interest rates affecting reverse mortgage limits?

 What is the Home Equity Conversion Mortgage (HECM)?

-How can I calculate my reverse mortgage loan amount?
+How do I figure out my reverse mortgage amount?

-What ongoing costs are associated with reverse mortgages?
+What ongoing costs come with a reverse mortgage?

 What risks should I be aware of with reverse mortgages?